ocapn/ocapn/draft-specifications/CapTP Specification.md

 When a promise is exported over a CapTP boundary is it described with a `desc:import-promise` message.
-This message contains a positive integer which is unique to this CapTP session and refers to this specific promise.
+This message contains a positive integer which is unique to the exporting party within the CapTP session and refers to this specific promise.

 ```text
 <desc:import-promise position>  ; position: positive integer